robotools/robofab/Documentation/source/docs_talks/glyph_contour_pen.rst

 Let's have a look at these different attributes.
 In the end, they're all describing the same shape, the same actual points.
 It's just sorted in different ways for different purposes.

+``contour.points``
-- ``contour.points``: This is a list of all points on a contour. off-curve and on-curve points are presented as ``RPoint`` objects.
+    This is a list of all points on a contour. off-curve and on-curve points are presented as ``RPoint`` objects.
 Each ``RPoint`` has ``x``, ``y``, ``type`` and ``smooth`` attributes.
 On-cuve and off-curve points are treated as equals.

+``contour.segments``
-- ``contour.segments``: A segment is an object which represents a series of off-curve points and finally one on-curve point.
+    A segment is an object which represents a series of off-curve points and finally one on-curve point.
 Though kind of abstract, segments are needed to deal with quadratic curves which can have several off-curves on a row.

+``contour.bPoints``
-- ``contour.bPoints``: ``bPoint`` are objects which look more or less like the curve points you know from editing Beziers.
+    bPoints are objects which look more or less like the curve points you know from editing Beziers.
 One main on-curve point and two satellite off-curve points or **bcps**: an incoming one and an outgoing one.
 This is more or less the kind of point that was used in **RoboFog** code.

 Again, please refer to the :doc:`Understanding Contours and Segments <../docs_howtos/understanding_contours>` to make sense of these things visually.

 Finally, when you iterate through the ``contour.points``, you get to see :doc:`RPoint <../docs_objects/RPoint>` objects with familiar things like ``x``, ``y``, and ``type`` attributes::